-It being the Easter school holidays (and the first full week here in Wales), I think it’s safe to say that the sugar rush from chocolate and the general truckload of chicken nuggets, chips and beans from dining out, aren’t having the best impact on the mood of parents nor offspring.
+It being the school holidays, I think it’s safe to say that the sugar rush from chocolate and the general truckload of chicken nuggets, chips and beans from dining out, aren’t having the best impact on the mood of parents nor offspring.
+But do you prioritise downtime and relaxation for you?
+Do you have a self-care toolkit?

 It’s always a toss-up, isn’t it, to let your children see mummy ‘a little bit shouty‘ and doling out a bit of discipline or to model the behaviour you want to see in your kids by plastering a grin across your face and referring to yourself in the third person.
 “Mummy’s having a lovely time and you would be too if only you would brush your hair and put those 5 pairs of dirty socks in the wash basket”.